Soumayaarfaoui/SIEM-Cloud-Native-with-Azure-Monitor-Sentinel/README.md

 ### Test scenario — what to do
 1. Entra ID → Users → **+ New user** → create a throwaway test user (e.g. `test-detection-user`)
 2. Delete that same test user shortly after
-3. ⚠️ **Known risk:** creating/deleting Entra ID users may require Identity Admin rights beyond guest/Contributor — if this fails with a permissions error, escalate to Abdelkhalek to perform the action, or note as a documented limitation (same pattern as the SSH/MFA blockers below)

 ### Where to look for evidence
 ```kql